After surgery, you'll normally be given oxygen through a mask and fluids through a drip for the first few days, while you recover on the ward.

 How long it will take before you are ready to go home will depend on the type of amputation you have and your general state of health.

 You may also be given details of your nearest amputee support group, made up of both health professionals and people living with an amputation.
-Most amputee support groups meet once a month.

 Before a prosthetic is fitted, the skin covering your stump may be made less sensitive (known as desensitisation).
 This will make the prosthetic more comfortable to wear.

 Skin desensitisation consists of the following steps:

 - gently tapping the skin with a face cloth